2400 Nueces Student Housing

 Austin Energy Green Building (AEGB), the first rating system in the US for evaluating the sustainability of buildings, awarded 2400 Nueces four stars and featured the project as a case study on their website.
 To view it, click here.

-2400 Nueces includes 304 units with 622 rooms, almost 10,000 square feet of academic space on the ground level, including office space for UT’s International Student Offices, and 532 structured parking spaces.
+2400 Nueces includes 304 units with 622 rooms, almost 10,000 square feet of academic space on the ground level, including office space for UT’s Student Offices, and 532 structured parking spaces.
 Units include a wide range of living configurations including studios, one/two/three/four bedrooms and townhomes in an effort to encourage a diverse population.
 The project is a joint venture between UT and Educational Realty Trust, a national developer that specializes in collegiate housing at major universities.

 ENR Texas & Louisiana Best Residential/Hospitality Project